Casio Algebra FX Series: Display and Keyboard

-The Algebra FX 2.0 series incorporates a black-and-white LCD Dot-Matrix display with a graphic resolution of 128 by 64 pixels.
-The calculators can display up to 21 characters on each of their 8 display lines.
+The Algebra FX 2.0 incorporates a black-and-white LCD Dot-Matrix display with a graphic resolution of 128 by 64 pixels.
+The calculator can display up to 21 characters on each of its 8 display lines.
 The main menu consists of icons referring to different operating modes and applications.
-Inside each mode, the bottom line is reserved for up to 6 function key menu tips, which can be selected from buttons F1 to F6 on the calculator's keyboard.
-The display's contrast can be adjusted from a system manager menu.
+Inside each mode, the bottom line is reserved for up to 6 function key menu shortcuts, which can be selected from buttons F1 to F6 on the calculator's keyboard.
+The display's contrast can be adjusted from the system manager menu.

 The calculator's keyboard can be separated into the lower, middle, and top parts.
 The lower part of the keyboard consists of numeric and operational keys, where the EXE button is used to execute calculations and select commands.
 The middle part contains more sophisticated mathematical function keys, SHIFT and ALPHA keys, and directional pads.
 The SHIFT and ALPHA keys are used to access functions and alphabets appearing on top of buttons.
 The top part consists of buttons F1 to F6, used to select function menu tips.

-In terms of keypads, there are two differences between the Algebra FX 2.0 and its French version Graph 100+.
+In terms of keypads, there are two main differences between the Algebra FX 2.0 and its French version, the Graph 100+.
 In the Graph 100+, the buttons EXP and ab/c are replaced by ×10x and a+b/c, respectively.

 Memory and Processor

 The calculators come with a main program memory (RAM) of 146 kilobytes and a storage flash memory of 768 kilobytes.
-It was the first time that Casio adopted a flash storage into its calculator production.
+It was the first time that Casio adopted a flash storage into its calculator.
 The program memory is used to store program files, calculator settings, and variables for matrices, statistics, graphs, tables, equations, etc. The storage memory is used to stored add-in applications, which can be loaded through a computer.
 Memory usage with listed categories can be viewed from a system manager menu.

-In a hardware side, the calculators contain three different memory chips: a mask ROM, a flash ROM, and a RAM.
+On the hardware side, the calculators contain three different memory chips: a mask ROM, a flash ROM, and a RAM.
 The mask ROM is where the calculators store their operating system.
 It has a size of 4 megabytes from a chip R27T3202L manufactured by OKI Electric Industry.
 Since the mask ROM is non-reprogrammable, the calculator operating system cannot be upgraded, unlike the newer Casio calculators.
-The flash ROM is a chip LP62S2048AX from AMIC Technology.
+The flash ROM is a LP62S2048AX chip from AMIC Technology.
 It has an actual size of 1 megabyte and is reprogrammable.
-The RAM is a chip 29LV800CBTI from Macronix International.
+The RAM is a 29LV800CBTI chip from Macronix International.
 It has an actual size of 256 kilobytes.
 They are all placed on the same motherboard.

 The Algebra FX series runs on a 16-bit microprocessor, the NEC V30MX.
 The microprocessor is tuned at a clock frequency of 8 megahertz and supports the Intel 8088 instruction set.